Climate Modification Schemes

 experts and the public alike demanded a cautious approach to any intervention.

-A 1977 Academy report looked at a variety of grand schemes we might
+A 1977 National Academy of Sciences report looked at a variety of grand schemes we might

 use to reduce global warming, should it ever become dangerous—for

-example, massive planting of forests to soak up carbon dioxide gas from the atmosphere.
+example, massive planting of forests to soak up CO2 from the atmosphere.
 The experts

 could not muster much optimism for any of these schemes.
 The panel